-In April 2019, the Company issued 87,656 shares of common stock to Fortress, which equaled 2.5% of the gross proceeds of \$22.5 million from the sale of shares of common stock under Mustang's At-the-Market Offering.
+For the year ended December 31, 2020, the Company issued 342,773 shares of common stock and recorded 101,632 shares issuable to Fortress, which equaled 2.5% of the gross proceeds of \$59.8 million from the sale of shares of common stock under Mustang's At-the-Market Offering.

-In May 2019, the Company issued 197,656 shares of common stock to Fortress, which equaled 2.5% of the gross proceeds of \$31.6 million from the sale of shares of common stock under Mustang's Public Offering.
+For the year ended December 31, 2020, the Company issued 286,390 shares of common stock to Fortress, which equaled 2.5% of the gross proceeds of \$37.2 million from the sale of shares of common stock, before deducting underwriting discounts and commissions and offering expenses under Mustang's Public Offering.